2 Day Grand Canyon Itinerary: The Best Adventures at the National Park

 Read Next: These are the Best National Parks to Visit in Fall

-Day 2 — Canyon Hike and Desert View Drive
+Day 2 at the Grand Canyon — Canyon Hike and Desert View Drive

 Consider waking up early to catch a Grand Canyon sunrise today.
 Mather Point is a stunning, but crowded, lookout and will make it easy to catch a shuttle from the visitor’s center to get an early start on hiking.